RobotExMachina/Machina.NET/docs/Machina_TODO.md

 - [ ] `Precision()` should accept `double` input

 ---
-## THINGS CHANGED IN MACHINA TO IMPLEMENT THIS THING

 ## FOR 0.5.0 RELEASE
 - [x] Add `Temperature()`
 - [x] Add `Extrude()`